ax-va/Project-BayesianPy/README.md

 The collection contains the following algorithms and models.

-Factored inference related algorithms for probabilistic graphical models:
+Factored-inference related algorithms for probabilistic graphical models:
 - Belief Propagation Algorithm (BPA) [1] for inference in trees (pb4ml/inference/factored/belief_propagation.py)
 - Bucket Elimination Algorithm (BEA) [1] for inference in loopy graphs or computing the joint probability distribution of several query variables (pb4ml/inference/factored/bucket_elimination.py)
 - Greedy Ordering Algorithm (GOA) [2] for finding an near-optimal elimination ordering by using greedy search with cost criterion "min-fill" or "weighted-min-fill" [2]